-Why is Ecocide a Human Rights Issue?
+Ecocide is a Human Rights Issue

 Ecocide is a crime against humanity as a whole, affecting current and future generations.
 However, the greatest impacts are felt by some of the world’s most vulnerable people.
 It is a crime which has no boundaries and its affects are felt globally.

 A Law of Ecocide Creates a Safe and Just Space for Humanity